Schinzel/web-blocks/doc/tasks/annotation-phase4-response.md

     private val annotationProcessor = AnnotationResponseProcessor()

     /**
-     * The purpose of this function is to process a response from any route type
+     * Process a response from any route type
      * and ensure it has appropriate headers based on the route system used.
      *
      * @param response The response from the route